 • ordinary residence is established if there is a regular habitual mode of life in a particular place for the time being, whether of short or long duration, the continuity of which has persisted apart from temporary or occasional absences, residence must be both:

 • a person can be ordinarily resident in more than one country at the same time, distinguishing it from domiciled

 • ordinary residence is proven more by objective evidence than evidence of an individual’s state of mind at a point in time

 Although Shah was concerned with the meaning of ordinary residence as used in the Education Acts, the decision is widely recognised as having wider application and must be followed when considering applications for nationality.

-There will be no English language requirement for the initial visa, but after residing in the UK for five years, applicants for indefinite leave to remain “will require a good knowledge of the English language”.
-This can probably be translated as meaning applicants will have to satisfy the usual Appendix KoLL requirements for settlement: an approved and valid B1 CEFR level English speaking and listening test pass, and a Life in the UK test pass.
-Over 65s will be exempt.
+There will be no English language requirement for the initial visa, but after living in the UK for five years, applicants for indefinite leave to remain will have to show English language ability to level B1 as specified in Appendix English Language.
+Applicants aged 18-65 will have to pass a Life in the UK test as specified in Appendix KOL UK.

-Applicants must “have no serious criminal convictions, have not otherwise engaged in behaviour which the UK Government deems not conducive to the public good, and not be subject to other general grounds for refusal set out in the Immigration Rules.”
+Applicants must not fall for refusal under the general grounds for refusal, which include provisions relating to criminality and deception.
 This is a standard requirement for all visa routes.
 Colin and Nath have a good piece on this here.

 Conditions and entitlements